xerc/mac-install-guide/faq/what-ruby-version-is-installed/index.md

 ruby 2.6.3p62
 ```

 It's a bad idea to use the Mac system Ruby because you'll need root access (sudo) to install gems (introducing a security risk).
-And you'll end up with a cluster of (sometimes incompatible) gems that can't be easily removed to restore your system to a clean state.
+And you'll end up with a cluster of (sometimes incompatible) gems that can't be easily removed.
 That's why developers use a version manager such as asdf, chruby, rbenv, or rvm.
 A version manager can also help if you're juggling multiple projects that can't be updated all at once.

 For a guide that compares version managers and shows the best way to install Ruby, see [Install Ruby on a Mac](https://mac.install.guide/ruby/index.html).